 On the coin’s reverse side of the coin is a modern version of Mexico’s Coat of Arms at the very center.
 Around this design are other designs of the Coat of Arms as represented throughout the ages.
 This Coat of Arms is made from the famous story regarding the founding of Mexico City.
 The Aztecs saw a golden eagle eating a rattlesnake.
 The scene inspired them to found what is now known as Mexico City.
 This modern design shows a very detailed eagle with its beak and talons clamped onto the rattlesnake.
 In the foreground are cacti.
 Written above the battle is ‘Estados Unidos Mexicanos’.

 La Casa de Moneda de Mexico is the oldest mint in North America.
 It was founded in 1535.
 This mint, located in Mexico City, produces the money for Mexico and mints fine bullion coins of different precious metals.
 The Gold Libertad Coin dates back to 1981 when it was first introduced.
 They quickly became very popular for their quality and beauty.
 They make a limited amount of these coins each year and this makes them highly desirable to collectors as past dates are hard to find.

-This 2013 1 oz Mexican Silver Libertad Coins is what you get when a mint pours the pride in their country into a coin.
-This coin belongs in your collection.
+The 2016 1 oz Mexican Silver Libertad Coin is a wonderful piece of Mexican culture and belongs in your collection.
 Get yours today.